siemens/ghostwire/README.md

 users it is strongly recommended to install docker-ce instead of docker.io packages, as these are updated on a regular basis.

+Make sure you have a Linux kernel of at least version 4.11 installed, however we highly recommend at least kernel version 5.6 or later.

 ```bash
 wget -q --no-cache -O - \
   https://github.com/siemens/ghostwire/raw/main/deployments/wget/docker-compose.yaml \